abdelrahmanalaa13/store-angular/README.md

 This is an e-commerce platform that allows users to browse and purchase products.
 It has the following features:

+- Login page (with static credentials)
+- A homepage that displays all the products for the User.
-- A homepage that displays a list of all products.
+- An admin page that displays a list of all products for the admin with the apply to add, edit, and delete products
-- A product details page that displays detailed information about a product, including its title, description, price, and image.
-- The ability to add products to a shopping cart and remove them from the cart.
-- The ability to checkout and purchase the items in the shopping cart.
-- A dashboard for administrators to manage products, categories, and orders.

 ## Getting Started